 In the absence of a DNA test, a low dose test protocol can be utilized.
 In this protocol, a low dose is started and the patient is observed for dilated pupils or drunken gait.
 If no problems are seen, the dose can be raised to the therapeutic dose with less concern.

 Side effects of concern are: dilated pupils and drunken gait which can progress to respiratory paralysis and death if medication is not withdrawn and supportive care is not initiated.

 Ivermectin should not be used in conjunction with spinosad (Comfortis® or Trifexis®) as the potential for ivermectin side effects will be increased.
 Again, the very small doses of ivermectin used in heartworm prevention are not included in this cautionary statement; this only applies to the high dose protocols used to treat skin parasites.

 CONCERNS AND CAUTIONS

 Ivermectin use in pregnancy and lactation is not felt to be a problem.

 Ivermectin has an extremely bitter taste.
 Some animals may object.

-Again, the breeds considered at high risk for ivermectin toxicity are Collies, Shetland sheepdogs, Australian shepherds, Merle colored Pomeranians and Old English sheepdogs.
+AAgain, the breeds classically considered at high risk for ivermectin toxicity are Collies, Shetland sheepdogs, Australian shepherds, Merle colored Pomeranians and Old English sheepdogs.
+This list is not exhaustive and many consider any dog with white feet to be potentially affected by the MDR1 mutation.
 Not every individual dog from these breeds is sensitive to ivermectin.
 It is possible to test an individual using a low dose of ivermectin.
 These breeds are not at risk for trouble when using the low dose heartworm preventive products; only when using the off-label skin parasite protocols.